I Tried TikTok's One-Minute Messy Bun Hack & I'll Never Wear My Hair Down Again

 easy short hair messy bun! ##hairstyle ##hairyutorial ##messybun ##BoseAllOut♬ SUNNY DAY - Matteo Rossanese

 Use your hand to secure the bun at the top and take a scrunchie (best for thick hair) or another hair tie of your choice, and wrap this around the bun twice.
 Once you've done that, tease the bun with your fingers to achieve more of a messy feel.
-Those with shorter hair might find that the hair at the back has come loose, so take a bobby pin or a larger clip, twist, and secure.
+Those with shorter hair might find that the hair at the back has come loose so take a hair grip or a larger clip, twist and secure.

 @jacquelinekilikita